-How well the Bulk 1 Complete Food Shake stack up?
+How well does the Bulk 1 Complete Food Shake stack up?
 Let's find out!

 What is the bulk 1 Complete Food Shake?

-The ingredients are not organic but represents a good spread of healthy whole foods that can aid recovery and boost metabolism.
+The ingredients are not organic but represent a good spread of healthy whole foods that can aid recovery and boost metabolism.

 The bulk 1 Complete Food Shake has a well-balanced micro- and macronutrient profile.
 Each 100-gram serving is bang-on 400 calories and contains 30 grams of protein, 37 grams of carbohydrate, 12 grams of fat and 9.6 grams of fibre.
 Sugar content is very low (only 2.3 grams).

-There are over 20 vitamins and minerals in the powder too, including more exoctic stuff such as Ashwagandha extract which is said to increase testosterone levels naturally (don’t take our word for it though).
+There are over 20 vitamins and minerals in the powder, too, including more exotic stuff such as Ashwagandha extract, which is said to increase testosterone levels naturally (don’t take our word for it, though).

 Having one shake a day supplies your body with plenty of vitamins and minerals and can be considered at least 'one of your five a day'.

-Bulk 1 Complete Food Shake review: taste and flavours
+Bulk 1 Complete Food Shake review – Taste and flavour options

 Probably the biggest issue with complete food shakes is how they taste.
 Many claim they taste ‘gritty’ and ‘earthy’ to a level where they are pretty much inedible.
-It’s true, meal replacement shakes used to taste not all that pleasant but in this day and age, many of the most popular brands are actually quite tasty, at least for people who are not opposed to taking this many calories in a liquid form.
+It’s true that meal replacement shakes used to taste not all that pleasant, but in this day and age, many of the most popular brands are actually quite tasty, at least for people who are not opposed to taking this many calories in a liquid form.

-For people who actively workout and burn a lot of calories throughout the day, I would recommend supplementing their diet with the bulk 1 shake, as in having one on top of their usual food intake.
-Same goes for ‘hard gainers’: having a bulk 1 Complete Food Shake can help adding a lot of fast-absorbing good calories to your diet.
+For people who actively work out and burn a lot of calories throughout the day, I would recommend supplementing their diet with the bulk 1 shake, as in having one on top of their usual food intake.
+The same goes for ‘hard gainers’: having a bulk 1 Complete Food Shake can help add a lot of fast-absorbing good calories to your diet.